Did you take all these pictures?

 And no, I wouldn’t touch a wedding gig with a ten-foot pole!

 What kind of camera do you use?

-I’ve used Nikon all the way as a pro, but it could have just as easily been Canon if the local camera store didn’t have a good Nikon sale going that day years ago.
-Nikon and Canon are both caliber systems and very equivalent.
-Once you begin with a manufacturer’s system, people generally stay with it because they have all their lenses.
-Today, there’s a small arsenal of good glass and I regularly use a D3s, D810, and a converted D750 for infrared.
-I also keep a small and easy to carry Sony RX100 with me most of the time because you never know when you might see something interesting…
+I’ve used Nikon all the way as a pro, but it could have just as easily been Canon if the local camera store didn’t have such a good Nikon sale going that day years ago.
+Nikon, Canon, and Sony are all caliber systems and very equivalent.
+Once beginning with a manufacturer’s system, people generally stay with it because they have all their lenses.

 Did you go to school to learn photography?